hanscappelle/filmtag-android-app/README.md

 * improve picture storage and preview
 * resolve locations into address or place names instead of lat/long?
 * easier way to mark film developed (not from edit film)
-* user request: better way of exporting data
+* (user request) better way of exporting data
-* user request: double check that no input is required to add a frame (shutter and diafragm f.e.)
+* (user request) double check that no input is required to add a frame (shutter and diafragm f.e.)
-* user request: select from a list of camera's & lenses
+* (user request) select from a list of camera's & lenses
+* (technical) convert to compose

 ### 1.0

 - simplify app versioning
-- user request: add date per frame prefilled with today
+- (user request) add date per frame prefilled with today
+- jump to material style theme

 ### 0.21.0